jbouganim/wp-upgrader/README.md

 ## What does this script do ?

 - Detects Site meta, URL, wp-content directory, etc..
-- Create a temporary directory in /tmp/wp-upgrader/{site-hash}
+- Create a temporary directory in `/tmp/wp-upgrader/{site-hash}`
-- Creates a new admin user called wpupgrade, so it can later traverse the admin pages
+- Creates a new admin user called `wpupgrade`, so it can later traverse the admin pages
 - Injects a mu-plugin that redirects all PHP errors to a log file, in `before/php.log` file
 - Fetches the homepage
 - Traversing all local links in homepage, while doing couple of tasks: